-It's difficult for brands to stand out in a competitive digital landscape
+It's difficult for brands to stand out in a competitive digital landscape.

-I spend a time up front of each of my new project understanding who my clients are, who their customers are and what are the goals for both parties.
+We spend a time up front of each of my new project understanding who my clients are, who their customers are and what are the goals for both parties.
 This approach helps me understand the new challenge better, identify more accurate goals and deliver more effective and specialized strategies.

-Web Designer Principles
+Web Designer Principle

 Balance – It’s important for web designers to create a balanced layout.
 In web design, we refer to heavy (large and dark colours) and light (small and lighter colours) elements.
-Using the correct proportion of each is critical to achieving a balanced website design
+Using the correct proportion of each is critical to achieving a balanced website design.